Vietnam.vn - Nền tảng quảng bá Việt Nam

 Furthermore, AI companions cannot represent healthy human-to-human relationships, not to mention that chatbots tend to “flatter” to please users.

-“In the real world , there are many social cues that children must both interpret, become familiar with, and learn to respond to...
+“In the real world , there are many social cues that children must interpret, become familiar with, and learn to respond to...

-“They want to please you, so they don’t cause as much trouble as real people do,” Robb said.
+“They want to please you, so they don’t cause as much trouble as real people do,” Robb says.
 That means that when they have trouble interacting in real life, children may lack the social skills.

 “You’re often giving these companies very broad, permanent access to personal information, which they can use as they see fit.
-They can edit it, store it, display it, or put it into other things,” Robb stressed.
+Companies can edit it, store it, display it, or put it into other things,” Robb stressed.

 Solutions for parents